 58 to 58-degrees Fahrenheit/14 to 20-degrees Celsius – Double Layer Wetsuit, 7mm, full drysuit or semi-drysuit

 -58-degrees Fahrenheit/14-degrees Celsius – Full drysuit

 So, there you have it, you now know the difference between drysuits and wetsuits.
-We hope this guide helps you make the right choice when buying clothing for your next dive.
+We hope this guide helps you make the right choice when considering wetsuit vs drysuit while buying clothing for your next dive.